Telephone Triage

 Distractors, or “Red Herrings”

 A major task in decision-making is to determine which data are relevant and which are not.
-Data must be collected, considered, weighed, and even ignored in order to perform pattern recognition and arrive at a proper disposition.
-For example, key pieces of contextual information—age, gender, and previous medical history—are always salient; key symptoms may be salient; and other more general and nonspecific symptoms may be given less weight.
+Data must be collected, considered, and weighed in order to perform pattern recognition and arrive at a proper disposition.
+For example, key pieces of contextual information—age, gender, and previous medical history—are always relevant; key symptoms may be relevant; and other more general and nonspecific symptoms may be given less weight.

-Some information is irrelevant and must at times be consciously ignored in order to come to safe decisions.
+Some information is less relevant and must be considered a lesser priority in order to reach a more accurate assessment and to make safe decisions.
 Such data is called a “red herring” and diverts the nurse from more significant data.
 Red herrings can originate from many sources.
 Both patients and nurses may misinterpret symptoms or miscommunicate.
 Red herrings may cause the nurse to jump to conclusions, rely on stereotypes, or end the call prematurely.

 Examples of common sources of red herrings are described below:

 - Age and gender.
-With chest pain, nurses may stereotype and discount symptoms of MI because the patient is “too young” or the “wrong sex.”
-With common sexually transmitted infection symptoms, nurses might stereotype the patient as “too old” or “too young” to have an active sex life.
+With chest pain, nurses may stereotype and discount symptoms of MI because the patient is “too young” or “too healthy.”
+With common sexually transmitted infection symptoms, nurses might stereotype the patient as “too old” or “too young” to engage in sexual activity.

 - “Nondiagnostic diagnosis.”
 A patient’s interpretation of symptoms and symptom acuity may not be accurate.
 For example, a patient who calls in with “the flu” may actually be experiencing symptoms of sepsis or MI.